-Tetralogy of Fallot occurs in children born with four heart problems:
+Tetralogy of fallot includes four different heart problems:

 - Pulmonary stenosis (a narrowing of the blood vessel to the lungs)

-- Overriding aorta (the main blood vessel from the heart to the entire body is somewhat displaced)
+- An overriding aorta (the main blood vessel from the heart to the entire body is displaced)

 - A ventricular septal defect (hole in the wall between the lower two chambers of the heart)